Robert Motl Heading link

 Doctoral Student

-Noah DuBose is a first-year doctoral student in the Kinesiology and Nutrition Program and teaching assistant in the College of Applied Health Sciences at UIC.
+Noah DuBose is a doctoral student in the Kinesiology and Nutrition Program and teaching assistant in the College of Applied Health Sciences at UIC.
 He earned his Bachelor of Science in Exercise Science from Aurora University and his Master of Science in Kinesiology from UIC.
 Prior to his doctoral program, Noah conducted cardiovascular function research in special populations and plans to continue similar research during his studies.
 His current primary research interest is investigating the role of cerebrovascular function in the relationship between physical activity and cognition in persons with MS.

 Trevor Martin